vlinderstichting/moths/README.md

    classes that do not meet this lower bound are bundled into the `other` class
 2. `lit.loss_weights`: a list of 4 values used to weigh the loss of each label

-# Selected features
+# Unfreezing

-Some non-obvious configuration options are:

-- gradual unfreezing: By default the backbone is completely frozen and only the classification layer trained.
+By default, the backbone is completely frozen and only the classification layer trained.
 This can be changed via 3 hyperparameters:
 1. `lit.unfreeze_backbone_epoch_start`: at what epoch start unfreezing
 2. `lit.unfreeze_backbone_epoch_duration`: how many epochs it takes to unfreeze
 3. `lit.unfreeze_backbone_percentage`: how many layers are unfrozen at the end

-- todo: mixup, cutmix